shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-microsoft-outlook-com-inventory.md

 ## More questions?

-If you have any further questions about buying Outlook.com inventory, please contact your Xandr account representative.
+If you have any further questions about buying Outlook.com inventory, please contact your Microsoft Advertising account representative.